Myndkraft01/Background-Gradient-Generator/README.md

-# A linear background gradient is generated using the input color value.
+# A linear background gradient is generated using the input color values.